 Bilge Apak Sato: We see that our business has been positively impacted by the pandemic.
-In some organizations, transformation had to be forced.
+In some organizations, the transformation had to be forced.

-Even though we believe in the power of face to face interactions, moving our workshops, sessions online enable more people to get help from those.
+Even though we believe in the power of face-to-face interactions, moving our workshops, sessions online enable more people to get help from those.

 We are glad there is more attention to the wellbeing of employees and dedication towards upskilling that is brought by the sudden digital transformation.